 MNN will make studio reservations for all live shows.
 Live show Community Producers must make their own editing and/or field reservations as necessary.

 Only Community Producers with a Project ID are permitted to make facility and equipment reservations at MNN.
 In addition to a Community Producer, each project is permitted to have one designated Associate Producer.
 To make a studio, editing, or field reservation for a project, either the Community Producer or Associate Producer must be certified in the appropriate area.

 Same Day Reservations

 Same day reservations can be made for field equipment or editing facilities on a resource available basis.
 MNN studios can not be reserved on a walk-in, same-day basis.
-MNN Certified Producers should never rely on equipment or facilities being available on the day in which the resource is needed and should plan their resource usage accordingly
+MNN Community Producers should never rely on equipment or facilities being available on the day in which the resource is needed and should plan their resource usage accordingly

 Field and Open/Closed Studios: Cancellations must be made two full business days in advance.

 Editing/Dubbing/Express Studios: Cancellations must be made one full business day in advance.

 Cancellations may be made over the phone or in person during regular business hours.
 It is a producer’s responsibility to maintain a record of the cancellation, including how the reservation was cancelled and what MNN staff member (if applicable) handled the cancellation.

 A late cancellation or failure to appear for a reservation will be counted as a usage on a project.

 Repeated failure to cancel reservations in advance or to fulfill reservations may result in a loss of access to MNN’s facilities, equipment and resources.